hellerve/blog/wip/One_Hundred.md

 I also enjoy the things people value.
 My technical blog posts are often received in a more lukewarm manner, and that’s alright.
-If it doesn’t concern you in your every day life as a programmer it’s hard to get excited about some random intricacy of a tool you’ve never used.
+If it doesn’t concern you in your every day life as a programmer, it can be hard to get excited about some random intricacy of a tool you’ve never used.

 In reality, there are only four aspects that people have expressed excitement